SakiiR/react-reddit/README.md

 # react-reddit
-A React app to list posts of subreddits
+A Simple React App using Redux to list subreddits posts

 ## Usage